 How many reviews did you read before splurging on your Peloton?
 Doing your due diligence (research, reading reviews, asking your vet for their recos) is a good start.
 If the options seem endless, Pawlicy Advisor is a useful tool for comparing plans side-by-side and getting quotes, while Pet Insurance Review offers honest reviews from real pet parents.
 Dr. Iovino points out that it’s also worth checking with your own insurance company since some now offer pet insurance as part of the human benefits package.

-It’s heartbreaking that the second most common reason why dogs and cats are surrendered to shelters is because pet parents are unable to afford pet-care costs.
-Insuring your pet will give you the peace of mind that you won’t have to waver when presented with an estimate for your cat or dog’s critical care.
+It’s heartbreaking that dogs and cats are surrendered to shelters because their parents are unable to afford pet-care costs.
+Insuring your pet will give you the peace of mind that when you receive an estimate for your pet’s critical care, you can take care of it right away.
 It also means that Dr. Iovino can do his job: “It’s really discouraging to work through cases when people just can’t pay.
 If insurance allows them to move forward with diagnostics and treatment, then I’m happy because I can actually do something for their pet,” he says.
-“If you want to 100% guarantee that you’re going to do as much as you can for your pet’s health — financially — then you need an insurance plan.”
+“If you want to 100 percent guarantee that you’re going to do as much as you can for your pet’s health — financially — then you need an insurance plan.”

 Trust me, I’m a vet.